dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

         asp-net-basic   Useful starting point for ASP.Net performance investigations gc              Tracks allocation and collection performance
         gc-collect      Tracks GC collection only at very low overhead none            Tracks nothing.
-Only providers specified by the --provider option will be available.
+Only providers specified by the --providers option will be available.

-    --provider
+    --providers
+        A list of comma separated EventPipe providers to be enabled.
-        A provider configuration specified here adds to the configuration already provided via the --profile argument.
+        This option adds to the configuration already provided via the --profile argument.
 If the same provider is configured in both places, this option takes precedence.
-        A configuration consists of the provider name and optionally keywords, a verbosity level, and custom key/value pairs.
-It is written Name[:Keywords[:Level[:KeyValueArgs]]]
+        A provider consists of the name and optionally the keywords, verbosity level, and custom key/value pairs.

+        The string is written 'Provider[,Provider]'
+            Provider format: (GUID|KnownProviderName)[:Keywords[:Level][:KeyValueArgs]]
-          Name         - the provider's name
+                GUID|KnownProviderName  - The provider's name
-          Keywords     - 8 character hex number bit mask Level        - 2 character hex number
-          KeyValueArgs - a semicolon separated list of key=value This argument can be specified multiple times to add any number of provider configurations.
+                Keywords                - 8 character hex number bit mask Level                   - A number in the range [0, 5] KeyValueArgs            - A semicolon separated list of key=value KeyValueArgs format: '[key1=value1][;key2=value2]'

+    --buffersize <Size>
+        Sets the size of the in-memory circular buffer in megabytes.
+Default 256 MB.

     Examples: